ThilinaKaushaka/AI-BOT/README.md

-do you want to use this add your api key
+do you want to use this add your api key (location---> javaScript/sript.js )